Elon Musk trolls 'sleepy' President Biden over perceived SpaceX Inspiration4 snub

-SpaceX founder and leading orbital travel agent Elon Musk was feeling a bit slighted by the world's most powerful man this weekend after President Joe Biden failed to acknowledge the company's landmark Inspiration4 mission that sent four civilians on a three-day trip in orbit of our planet.
+Elon Musk, SpaceX founder and leading orbital travel agent, was feeling a bit slighted by the world's most powerful man after President Joe Biden failed to acknowledge the company's landmark Inspiration4 mission that sent four civilians on a three-day trip in orbit of our planet.

 The flight was bankrolled by billionaire Jared Isaacman, who commanded the mission aboard a Crew Dragon capsule, alongside geologist Sian Proctor, data engineer Chris Sembroski and St. Jude Children's Research Hospital employee Hayley Arceneaux.
 The quartet splashed down safely off the coast of Florida on Saturday.